What is a tourism promotion grant?

 • Seasonal or holiday events celebrated by most communities or one-day athletic events that have a primarily local draw.
 The committee will consider evidence of unique characteristics and/or aspects that provide regional draw to these types of events if such aspects set it apart from the average event.

 When are grant applications due?

-The grant application deadline is noon Eastern time on Friday, March 29, 2019.
-All grant applications must be filled out completely and received by mail, hand delivery or email to Kenneth Kosky, Director of Festival Country Indiana (Johnson County Convention, Visitor and Tourism Board), PO Box 249, Franklin, IN 46131 or email@example.com (Note that grant money not awarded during the initial grant phase will remain available for grant requests submitted after the original deadline)
+The grant application process has changed to accept grants throughout the year.
+All grant applications must be filled out completely and received by mail, hand delivery or email to Kenneth Kosky, Director of Festival Country Indiana (Johnson County Convention, Visitor and Tourism Board), PO Box 249, Franklin, IN 46131 or email@example.com

 How will my organization know if it has been awarded any money?

 The contact person listed on the grant application will be contacted as soon as possible through e-mail, letter or telephone regarding the outcome of the grant application.